dlp140/music-blog/README.md

 ## Project's Future

 - Users will be able to pin or favorite specific contributions
+- Dashboard view for users to see their contributions and their favorite posts
 - Multiple contributions related to the same album will be consolidated onto a single page
 - API call to third-party site to retrieve album information for user